 Secret trails and tales of Offbeat Darjeeling

-The iconic toy train, green tea gardens, and breathtaking views of Kanchenjunga are all just used to describe Darjeeling.
+The iconic toy train, green tea gardens, and breathtaking views of Kanchenjunga are all used to describe Darjeeling.
 But let us tell you a secret: this hill station also had a more subdued, intimate side.
 A world where mist-shrouded towns, untainted forests, and ancient customs thrive away from the crowds?
 Besides being a destination to go to, Offbeat Darjeeling is a call to unwind, breathe fresh mountain air, and see the Himalayas at their best from close quarters.
-These off-beat trails hold stories you can’t read about in guidebooks, whether you are a culture buff, an adventurous family, or a single traveler.
+These off-beat trails hold stories you can’t read about in guidebooks, whether you are a culture buff, an adventurous family, or a single traveller.
 Come, let us discover the undiscovered treasures of Darjeeling!.

 Why Offbeat Darjeeling?

-Darjeeling has been renowned as a haven for travelers for a long time, yet the increasing herd has turned its hotspots a little too much for comfort during the summer months.
-Here comes offbeat travel to fill the gap—offering solitude, customization, and the thrill of discovering something unspotted.
+Darjeeling has been renowned as a haven for travellers for a long time, yet the increasing herd has turned its hotspots a little too much for comfort during the summer months.
+Here comes offbeat travel to fill the gap—offering solitude, customisation, and the thrill of discovering something unspotted.
 The Darjeeling offbeat attractions also help communities and eco-friendly tourism.
 Added to that is something lacking these days in holidays: quietude, genuineness, and a dash of actual life.

 The Offbeat Darjeeling Trail: 10 Wonders Off the Beaten Track